-Our review identified four good quality studies evaluating the hypothesis that outpatient palliative care may affect patient survival, of which three were RCTs, ^{10,12,20} and one a cohort study of patients with mixed diagnoses receiving generalist outpatient palliative care compared to a propensity score-matched cohort of patients receiving usual care.25 The evidence base suggests that palliative care provided in the outpatient setting does not negatively affect patient survival, ^{10,12,25} and may in fact result in increased survival in populations with advanced cancer, 20 particularly when adjusting for potential confounders of the relationship between the intervention and survival (e.g. The Eastern Cooperative Oncology Group (ECOG) performance status score, or survival for less than one year). ^{10,20} Both target population (cancer) and timing of palliative care (early) may be drivers of the heterogeneous findings on survival; however, these factors are inextricably linked in the limited evidence base describing survival, with both studies in cancer patients also describing their interventions as early. ^{10,20}
+Our review identified four good quality studies evaluating the hypothesis that outpatient palliative care may affect patient survival, of which three were RCTs, ^{10,12,21} and one a propensity-matched cohort study.
+26 The evidence base suggests that palliative care provided in the outpatient setting does not negatively affect patient survival, ^{10,12,26} and may in fact result in increased survival in populations with advanced cancer, 21 particularly when adjusting for potential confounders of the relationship between the intervention and survival (e.g., The Eastern Cooperative Oncology Group [ECOG] performance status score, or survival for less than one year). ^{10,21} Both target population (cancer) and timing of palliative care (early) may be drivers of variable findings on survival; however, these factors are inextricably linked in the limited evidence base describing survival, with both studies in cancer patients also describing their interventions as early. ^{10,21} In addition, an RCT that directly compared early versus delayed palliative care in cancer patients showed a significant improvement in one-year survival rate in the early group (63% vs 48%, p=0.04).11